-Dan slept on his arms, so in the morning they were painful and numb.
+Dan slept on his arms, so in the morning, they were painful and numb.
 Faith was unsympathetic.
-“If you’re awake, it’s time to go.”
+“If you’re awake, it’s time to leave.”

 “BeatBax is waiting for you to leave so she can come out for breakfast.”
 Faith folded her arms.
 “In case you forgot, you tried to start a fight last night.
 We don’t appreciate that atmosphere in our apartment.”

 “That guy,” said Dan, “Henry.
 Don’t you recognize him?
 He’s Leo, from high-school.”

 “I know,” Faith sighed.
 “He’s my cricket-dealer.
 Or he was, until I saw that tattoo.
 Now I don’t I want him around anymore, either.”
 She pulled Dan by the arm.
 “C’mon, Dainty.
 Get outta my house.”

 Dan lingered by the door.
 “Can I come back another time?
 Beatrice and I didn’t finish our cricket together.”

 “You want cricket?”
 Faith took Leo’s bong and pressed it into his hands.
 “Scram!”